 - 3 TBS Cilantro leaves can substitute flat leaf parsley

-- ½ tsp EACH: Onion Powder Dried Dill
+- ½ tsp EACH: Onion Powder and Dried Dill

-Optional Protein for topping: Grilled Chicken, Grilled Salmon, Grilled Steak
+- Optional Protein: Grilled Chicken, Grilled Shrimp, Grilled Salmon, Grilled Steak

 - Grill corn: Preheat grill to medium-high heat.
 Brush corn with oil and season generously with salt and pepper.
 Grill corn, covered, for 10-15 minutes or until charred and browned, turning frequently.
 Remove corn from grill and allow to cool enough to handle.
 Slice kernels off the cobs.

 - Make the dressing: In a blender or the bowl of a food processor, combine all the ingredients for the dressing along with ¼ teaspoon of both kosher salt and fresh ground pepper.
 Blend, or process until smooth.
 Taste and adjust for seasoning with salt and pepper.
 If a thinner dressing is desired, add in more buttermilk one tablespoon at a time until desired consistency is achieved.

 - Assemble the salad: Add all of the ingredients for the salad, including the grilled corn, to a large bowl.
 Season with salt and pepper, then toss to combine.